-We all like beautiful pictures, don't we?
-Windows has several good-looking photos for background (wallpaper) and background slide shows (in Windows Vista, 7 and 8) and you can certainly choose your own photos for your Desktop slide show or fixed wallpaper.
+Windows has several good-looking photos/wallpapers for Desktop background, and slide shows in Windows Vista, 7, 8/8.1 and 10.
+You can also use your own photos for your Desktop slide show or wallpaper.

-In case you want just one photo for Desktop background in Windows Vista, 7 or 8, and you know exactly where the photo is, right-click it in Windows Explorer and select Set as desktop background.
+In case you want just one photo for Desktop background in Windows Vista, 7, 8, 8.1 or 10, and you know exactly where the photo is, right-click it in Windows/File Explorer and select Set as desktop background.

 In Windows XP, the command is in Common Tasks pane, so you must click (not right-click) the picture instead.

-To use advanced options, right-click on an empty Desktop area.
+To use advanced options, right-click some empty area of Desktop.

 In Windows XP, click Properties.